Synchron, a rival to Musk's Neuralink, readies large-scale brain implant trial

 Neuralink, which has mainly announced developments on Musk's social media platform X, did not respond to questions about its clinical trial.
 The company has so far announced that it implanted its device in one paralyzed patient.

-Testing an implant in stroke patients can be particularly challenging, as an individual's brain may be so severely damaged that there isn't sufficient neural signalling to record.
+Testing an implant in stroke patients can be particularly challenging, as an individual's brain may be so severely damaged that there isn't sufficient neural signaling to record.

 The FDA has asked Synchron to screen stroke patients using a non-invasive test to determine whether they would respond to an implant, Oxley said.